eunakhan/social-value/README.md

 **Input parameters:**

 - **ValueFeaturesFile:** Location/filename for comma-separated-value file with covariates (features) and response for each user on one row.
 This file may contain header.
-- **NetworkFile:** Location/filename for comma-separated-file with each edge (with their weights) of the social network on one row, i.e., ```sourceID, destinationID, edgeWeight```.
+- **NetworkFile:** Location/filename for comma-separated-value file with each edge (with their weights) of the social network on one row, i.e., ```sourceID, destinationID, edgeWeight```.
 This file may contain header.
 - **SocialFeatures:** A vector of indices of all the social featues in ```ValueFeaturesFile```.
 - **EmptyNeighborhoodFeatureValues:** A vector of values that SocialFeatures will take for a user with no neighbors.
 - **idColumn:** The index of the user identifier (UserId) column in ```ValueFeaturesFile``` (If no value provided then defaults to the first column in ValueFeaturesFile).